• Skip to primary navigation

 • What haven't I understood yet?

-• Is this behavior protecting the animal in some way?
+• Is this behavior protecting the animal?

-Doing a good job for animals means refusing to settle for "good enough" when more is possible.
+Doing a good job for animals means refusing to settle for good enough when more is possible.

 If animal communication isn't working to change behavior, that's not a failure.